 The Skoda Octavia is smooth, quiet and assured from behind the wheel

-The Octavia is a big car for the class and while it can handle faster driving, it’s not a car engineered to excel at it.
-There's little in the way of feel from the steering and the engines offer usable performance without blowing you away.
+The Octavia is a big car for the family hatchback class, and while it can handle faster driving, it’s not engineered to excel at it.
+There's little in the way of feel from the steering wheel and the engines offer usable performance without blowing you away.

 Refinement is impressive, though, possibly even edging the larger Skoda Superb in some areas.
 Even its diesel engines settle to a quiet murmur when warm, and only sound coarse if you rev them far above the point you'd normally change gear.